How Does Congestion Pricing Work? What to Know About the Toll System Taking Manhattan

 It’s been talked about in the city, off and on, for decades.
 Responding to federal pressure over air quality standards in the 1970s, mayors John Lindsay and Ed Koch tried various traffic bans and tolls during their administrations.

 Former Mayor Mike Bloomberg proposed his own congestion pricing scheme for the city in 2007, but lawmakers in Albany quashed it a year later.

 The current system, as outlined in the 2019 Act, is the result of pressure from then-Gov. Andrew Cuomo who called for a congestion pricing scheme after years of inaction on the idea.
 His change of heart came in the aftermath of the transit system’s “Summer of Hell” in 2017 and ongoing budget woes.

 What needs to happen before we’ll see this on the streets?
-And when might it take effect?
+When will it take effect?

-That work will be done by the as-yet-unformed Traffic Mobility Review Board, or TMRB, made up of six people — five appointees from the MTA and one from the mayor.
-(De Blasio already chose his TMRB representative, Department of Finance Commissioner Sherif Soliman, but the next mayor could replace him.
-All six slots are effectively up in the air.)
+The work of making the final determinations about toll amounts and system functionality will be done by the Traffic Mobility Review Board, or TMRB, made up of six people — five appointees from the MTA and one from the mayor.
+The transit agency and Mayor Eric Adams appointed all TMRB members this summer.
+They are:

 The traffic board’s recommendations will go to the MTA’s board for final approval — and since the MTA board is typically controlled by the governor, a lot of the power over the final implementation of the congestion pricing rests with whoever is top dog in Albany.

-“I’ve got hope in Hochul,” said Reynolds.
-“Although things are moving slowly, the ball is rolling.”
+“Although things are moving slowly, the ball is rolling,” she said.

 “Someone will sue,” he said.
 “If they sue when the system is about to be turned on, that could add months.
 It could add years.”